AdobeDocs/analytics-platform.en/help/report-builder/restricted-labels.md

 ![The policy note indicating prohibited use of data.](assets/rb-restricted-label.png){zoomable="yes"}
 -->

-## Update reports containing restricted data
+## Update reports that contain restricted data

 In cases where a user created a Report Builder report with data elements that are later restricted, when the report is refreshed, an error message is displayed.